TomBerton/GitHub-Actions-Playground/README.md

 In the [.github/workflows](.github/workflows/) directory you will find the `jupyter_notebook_test.yml` [file](.github/workflows/jupyter_notebook_test.yml).
 This file will test all Jupyter notebooks solution files.

 A detailed explanation of the workflow steps in the `test-python-files.yml` can be found [here](Jupyter_Notebook_Testing.md).

-* **Note:** At the moment we pass the directory where the Jupyter notebook files are located, i.e., "Lessons" or "Homework" folders.
-Then, [jn_test.py](scripts/jn_test.py) script executes all the Jupyter notebook solution files in the directory.
-Ideally, we would like to execute only the solved files that have changed in the PR, which is the next step in development.